oberger4711/kitti_for_yolo/README.md

 ```

 ## Usage
-Run help for how to use the script.
+Run help for how to use the script:
 ```
 python kitt_label.py --help
 ```